 Clare Money

-After graduating from Edinburgh College of Art in 1991 with a BA (Hons) in Drawing and Painting, she went on to do a P.G.C.E in Secondary Art at Manchester Polytechnic.
-Over the past thirty years, she has made a career out of combining the development of her own practice with teaching art in various forms.
+After graduating from Edinburgh College of Art in 1991 with a BA (Hons) in Drawing and Painting, I went on to do a P.G.C.E in Secondary Art at Manchester Polytechnic.
+Over the past thirty years, I have made a career out of combining the development of my practice with teaching art in various forms.

-In 2010 Clare returned to academic studies and studied for an MA in Fine Art at Northumbria University.
-Following this she continued her research through part time study and completed a PhD in 2019, entitled
+In 2010 I returned to academic studies and studied for an MA in Fine Art at Northumbria University.
+Following this I continued my research through part time study and completed a PhD in 2019, entitled

 ‘X Marks the Spot: Retriggering Experience X Through a Visual Arts Practice’ – examining how art can facilitate connections with place.

-Clare’s work has always been about places, not remote locations alien to her but known spaces that she revisits often.
+My work has always been about places, not remote locations alien to me, but known spaces that I revisit often.

-Over the past thirty years she has worked in a variety of forms and has produced drawings, paintings as well as more conceptual pieces that investigate and question ideas of place.
+Over the past thirty years I have worked in a variety of forms and have produced drawings, paintings as well as more conceptual pieces that investigate and question ideas of place.

 Clare Money – Working Methods

-Clare will walk, photograph and sketch multiple times in order to understand the nature of the places that her artwork seeks to connect with.
+I often walk, photograph and sketch multiple times in order to understand the nature of the places that my artwork seeks to connect with.
 Drawing in situ provides an intense experience of the surroundings.

 “The artist does not simply dwell in a place but collaborates with place.
 The collaboration is more than hospitality; it is a small gesture in a specific place, which bridges different lives.”